sarkhelritesh/vrd_resource/Readme.md

 <br/>

 > **Disclaimer:** Please note that this is \*\*not\*\* an exhaustive list.
 If you think a work should feature on this list, please submit a pull request or [email me](mailto:sarkhel.5@osu.edu).
-We look forward to your contribution to keep this page up-to-date with the latest developments in the community.
+We look forward to your contribution to keep this page up-to-date with the latest developments in our community.

 <br/>